IceHe/lib/mac/setup-guide.md

     -   B. All the time : Use ZSH with the network proxy

-        -   Append the shell command above to the ZSH configuration file `.zshrc`
+        -   Append the shell command above to the ZSH configuration file `~/.zshrc`

 1. Check the Internet connection on CLI